If you asked most people what color egg yolks are, they would likely answer yellow.

 Yolks have always been associated with the color yellow, which is unfortunate because backyard chicken keepers know better.

-Backyard chicken keepers know that yolks can and should be a bright, bold orange, and those bright, bold orange yolks are a sign of a happy, healthy hen.
+Backyard chicken keepers know that yolks can—and should—be a bright, bold orange, and those bright, bold orange yolks are a sign of happy, healthy hens.

 The results were clearly visible: Yolks from my homegrown eggs were not only darker, but also fuller and thicker.
 Even the eggshells were denser and harder to crack.

 But what’s the big deal about orange yolks?

 Turns out that besides being a coveted color, orange yolks can be an indication of a well balanced and highly nutritious diet.